Notice: You are viewing a basic version of this page. Are you using a very old browser? If so, please consider upgrading

 Your baby's involvement

 There will also be an option for your baby to be considered for another part of the study looking at your baby's immune system.
+You can find out about this optional part of the study on the Infant Immune Response page on the MAMA Website.

 Watch our Introduction to the MAMA trial video